Pharmr/almace-scaffolding/_app/_pages/about.md

 desc: Managing your drug therapy doesn't have to
 ---

-# Pharmr makes it easy to manage your maintenance or continuation therapy online so you never miss a dose;
+# Pharmr makes it easy to manage your maintenance or continuation therapy online so you never miss a dose
 <br>
 ☺ Get, refill, reorder and easily switch between drugs of the same class
-☺ Each protocol run by a specialist who knows your condition and medications
+☺ Each protocol run by a specialist who knows your specific condition and medications
-☺ Cruise indefinitely on your *Humira*, *Byktarvi* or *Lispro* without ever missing a beat
+☺ Cruise indefinitely on your Humira®, Byktarvi® or Lispro® without missing a beat
 ☺ Do other things and stop worry about your meds

 <br>